RobertBarrow/ansible/README.md

 *Note: the string that gets returned is the **full** Container ID*

-To create an ephemeral container running Ubuntu linux with Ansible installed:
+To create an interactive container running Ubuntu linux with Ansible installed:

 ```docker run -it --rm robertbarrow/ansible```